Mestizo: El Salvador

-In Central America, intermarriage by European men with Indigenous women, typically of Lenca, Cacaopera and Pipil backgrounds in what is now El Salvador happened almost immediately after the arrival of the Spaniards led by Pedro de Alvarado.
+In Central America, intermarriage by European men with Indigenous women, typically of Lenca, and Pipil backgrounds in what is now El Salvador happened almost immediately after the arrival of the Spaniards led by Pedro de Alvarado.
 Other Indigenous groups in the country such as Maya Poqomam people, Maya Ch'orti' people, Alaguilac, Xinca people, Mixe and Mangue language people became culturally extinct due to the mestizo process or diseases brought by the Spaniards.
 Mestizo culture quickly became the most successful and dominant culture in El Salvador.
 The majority of Salvadorans in modern El Salvador identify themselves as 86.3% Mestizo roots.

 Historical evidence and census supports the explanation of "strong sexual asymmetry", as a result of a strong bias favoring children born to European man and Indigenous women, and to the important Indigenous male mortality during the conquest.
 The genetics thus suggests the Native men were sharply reduced in numbers due to the war and disease.
 Large numbers of Spaniard men settled in the region and married or forced themselves with the local women.
 The Natives were forced to adopt Spanish names, language, and religion, and in this way, the Lencas and Pipil women and children were Hispanicized.
-This has made El Salvador one of the worlds most highly mixed race nations.
+This has made El Salvador one of the world's most highly mixed race nations.

 In 1932, ruthless dictator Maximiliano Hernández Martínez was responsible for La Matanza ("The Slaughter"), known as the 1932 Salvadoran peasant massacre in which the Indigenous people were murdered in an effort to wipe out the Indigenous people in El Salvador during the 1932 Salvadoran peasant uprising.
 Indigenous peoples, mostly of Lenca, Cacaopera, and Pipil descent are still present in El Salvador in several communities, conserving their languages, customs, and traditions.

 There is a significant Arab population (of about 100,000), mostly from Palestine (especially from the area of Bethlehem), but also from Lebanon.
 Salvadorans of Palestinian descent numbered around 70,000 individuals, while Salvadorans of Lebanese descent is around 27,000.
 There is also a small community of Jews who came to El Salvador from France, Germany, Morocco, Tunisia, and Turkey.
 Many of these Arab groups naturally mixed and contributed into the modern Salvadoran Mestizo population.